beego/beedoc/en-US/mvc/controller/router.md

 }
 ```

-Then you can register the routers in `router.go`
+The routers can then be registered in `router.go`

     beego.Include(&CMSController{})

-beego will parse the source code automatically.
-Notes: it will only be generated under dev mode.
+Beego will parse the source code automatically when under dev mode.

-Then the following routers will be supported:
+The following routers will be supported:

 * GET /staticblock/:key
 * GET /all/:key

-It's exactly same as registering by Router functions:
+This is exactly same as registering by Router functions:

     beego.Router("/staticblock/:key", &CMSController{}, "get:StaticBlock")
     beego.Router("/all/:key", &CMSController{}, "get:AllBlock")

-The `URLMapping` function above is a new function introduced in Beego 1.3.
-If you didn't use `URLMapping`, Beego will find the function by reflection otherwise Beego will find the function by `interface` which is much faster.
+If you do not use `URLMapping` Beego will find the function by reflection, otherwise Beego will find the function with the must faster `interface`.

 ## Automatic Parameter Handling
-Beego version 1.8.3 introduced support for automatic injection of http request parameters as method arguments and method return values as http responses.
+Beego supports automatic injection of http request parameters as method arguments, and method return values as http responses.
 For example, defining the following controller method:

 ```